Put Your Best Fork Forward: Tips for Healthy Eating

 - Cheese and whole wheat crackers

-Regularly consuming sugary drinks such as sodas, sweetened iced teas, energy drinks and juice drinks can contribute to weight gain.
-Instead, replace these sugary drinks with healthier alternatives.
+Regularly consuming sugary drinks — such as sodas, sweetened iced teas, energy drinks and juice drinks — can contribute to weight gain.
+Replace those sugary drinks with healthier alternatives.
 Water is always the best choice, but if you're getting bored with water, here are some additional options: